HolboxAI/newberryai/README.md

 # NewberryAI

-A Python package for AI tools using AWS service.
+A Python package for AI tools using LLM.

 ## Overview